rilldata/rill/docs/docs/reference/olap-engines/multiple-olap.md

 **For Rill Developer:**
 - You can set these variables in your project's `.env` file or try pulling existing credentials locally using `rill env pull` if the project has already been deployed to Rill Cloud
-- Alternatively, you can pass in these connector DSN variables to `rill start` directly when starting Rill (e.g. `rill start --var connector.druid.dsn=... --var connector.clickhouse.dsn=...`)
+- Alternatively, you can pass in these connector DSN variables to `rill start` directly when starting Rill (e.g. `rill start --env connector.druid.dsn=... --env connector.clickhouse.dsn=...`)

 :::tip Getting DSN errors in dashboards after setting `.env`?